mnot/I-D/stakeholder-rights/draft.md

 Internet can take place.

-In other words, while we cannot -- and should not -- create an explicit human rights agenda at the IETF, we can make the impact of decisions upon them (as well as the rights of other stakeholders) more apparent and deliberate, by making our priorities explicit.
+In other words, while we cannot -- and should not -- create an explicit human rights agenda at the IETF, we can make the impact of decisions upon them (as well as the rights of other constituents) more apparent and deliberate, by making our priorities explicit.